zirkelc/aws-sigv4-fetch/README.md

 ```

 ## Usage
-This package exports a function `createSignedFetcher` that returns a `fetch` function to automtaically sign HTTP requests with AWS Signature V4 for the given AWS service and region.
-The credentials can be passed to the function directly, or they will be retrieved from the environment via `defaultProvider()` from package [`@aws-sdk/credential-provider-node`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_credential_provider_node.html).
+This package exports a function `createSignedFetcher` that returns a `fetch` function to automatically sign HTTP requests with AWS Signature V4 for the given AWS service and region.
+The credentials can be passed to the function directly, or they will be retrieved from the environment by `defaultProvider()` from package [`@aws-sdk/credential-provider-node`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_credential_provider_node.html).
 ```ts
 import { createSignedFetcher } from 'aws-sigv4-fetch';